gbelot2003/scrapping-drugs/README.md

 `cp .example.env .env`

-Inside the .env you can change the time to wait for every page or the loop number for every step, or the wait time for all the loops.
+Inside the .env you can change the time to wait for every page or the loop number for every step, or the wait time for all the loops. the default time is 3000 (3segs) for loop.

 ```
 #base url